Finite Type Invariants of w-Knotted Objects II: Tangles, Foams and the Kashiwara-Vergne Problem: w-Tangled Foams

 \subsubsection{The auxiliary operations of $\calA^{(s)w}$}

-Recall from Section \ref{subsec:TangleTopology} that the orientation switch $S_e$ (i.e. changing both the $1D$ and $2D$ orientations of a strand) always changes the sign of a crossing involving the strand $e$.
-Hence, letting $S$ denote any foam (trivalent) skeleton, the induced arrow diagrammatic operation is a map $S_e\colon \calA^{(s)w}(S) \to \calA^{(s)w}(S_e(S))$ which acts by multiplying each arrow diagram by $(-1)$ raised to the number of arrow endings on $e$ (counting both heads and tails).
+Recall from Section \ref{subsec:UniquenessForTangles} that the associated graded orientation switch operation $S_e\colon \calA^{(s)w}(s) \to \calA^{(s)w}(S_e(s))$ acts by reversing the direction of the skeleton edge $e$, and multiplying each arrow diagram by $(-1)$ raised to the number of arrow endings on $e$ (counting both heads and tails).

-The adjoint operation $A_e$ (i.e. switching only the strand direction), on the other hand, only changes the sign of a crossing when the strand being switched is the under- (or through) strand.
-(See section \ref{subsec:TangleTopology} for pictures and explanation.)
-Therefore, the arrow diagrammatic $A_e$ acts by switching the direction of $e$ and multiplying each arrow diagram by $(-1)$ raised to the number of {\it arrow heads} on $e$.
-Note that in $\calA^{(s)w}(\uparrow_n)$ taking the adjoint on every strand gives the adjoint map of Definition \ref{def:Adjoint}.